Poster Stamp

 - Pre-made envelopes and cards made mailing simpler, and they could serve as billboards that were seen by multitudes.
 Labels could be flexibly stuck on as desired.

-- The growth of a middle class in developed countries, which had the leisure time and money to form collections.
+- The growth of a middle class in developed countries made the leisure time and money to form collections more common.
 In parallel, the growth of manufactured consumer goods (previously made by small shops or in-home crafts) made advertising a necessity.

 Eventually the popularity of colorful, artistic street posters gave rise to the selling of smaller copies- which could be made so inexpensively that they could be given away, whereas owning full size posters was a luxury.
 In Europe especially then, adults were already primed to take an interest in poster stamps as collectables.